 Contenders: William Palmer (WTP), Benjamin Dawson (BDA) and William Poole (WPO)

 Dawson, Palmer and Poole set out to cut the 'Four Fells Record' set by the Tucker brothers in 1876 (this was explicitly not an attempt at the 24-Hour Fell Record).

 Starting at 1am at Elterwater Common, the three first made for Bowfell.
 But between there and Scafell Pike, time was lost in mist and poor weather and over an hour and half was spent getting through Esk Hause and over the Pike.
-By this point, Palmer chose to retire due to either "indisposition", having become "seized with dizziness" or because he had a bad knee – perhaps all three.
+By this point, Palmer chose to retire because of a combination of ailments: "indisposition", having become "seized with dizziness" and a bad knee.

 The long trek to Skiddaw was next, which followed a 30 minute pause in Keswick for refreshment.
-In the first suggestion of a schedule, it was noted that at Skiddaw there were thirty-five minutes behind time.
-Despite this, they were later able to make up the deficit, even accounting for a 22 minute stay at the Traveller's Rest for tea.
+In the first suggestion of a schedule, it was noted that at Skiddaw there were 35 minutes behind time.
+Despite this, they were later able to make up the deficit, even accounting for a 22-minute stay at the Traveller's Rest for tea.

 With the record in the balance, Palmer (heroically?) returned to pace the party from the pub to the finish.
 They returned to Elterwater via Ambleside, presumably because it was the route taken by the Tucker record, although it would have added around five miles to the distance.
 They completed this final stretch in under an hour.